 How to Prepare Your Annual Reports

-This training is to give a sound basic foundation to equip those who work with the finances of small charities or small groups to be able to have an understanding about good reporting practises and about what reserves are and how to develop a reserves policy.
+This training is to give a sound basic foundation to equip those who work with the finances of small charities or small groups to be able to have an understanding about good reporting practices.

 Attendees will leave with an understanding of:

 - What the statutory requirements are for reporting of financial information, including reporting under the new SORP.

 - Using reports to build a narrative which demonstrates impact.